cables-gl/cables/doc/mqtt_arduino/mqtt_arduino.md

 # Communicating with Arduino over MQTT

-*Level: Beginner*
+*Level: Beginner*  – you should already have read a tutorial on how to do basic things in cables, also soldering is needed for the electronic parts.

-In this tutorial we will show you how to establish communication to an Arduino MKR1000 over the internet to control a rotating cube in cables with a physical cube (Arduino —> cables).
+In this tutorial we will show you how to establish a communication to an Arduino MKR1000 over the internet to control a rotating cube in cables with a physical cube (Arduino —> cables).
 We also add the possibility to change the color of the cube and see the physical cube adapt its color (cables —> Arduino).

 ### What is MQTT?

-**MQTT** is a leightweight protocol which makes it easy to publish and subscribe information, much like [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control), and use in on various devices.
+**MQTT** is a leightweight protocol which makes it easy to publish and subscribe information, much like [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control), and use on various devices.

 In order to send / receive data you need to have access to a MQTT-server (broker).
 Luckily there are some free ones around, our favoruite is [shiftr.io](https://shiftr.io).